 There are no vaccinations required of visitors for entry to Romania.

 COUNTRY INFORMATION: You can review the U.S. Department of State Country Specific Travel Information at http://travel.state.gov/content/passports/english/country/romania.html, and the CIA World Factbook background notes on Romania at https://www.cia.gov/library/publications/the-world-factbook/geos/ro.html.

-There are several long drive, but there will be comfort and birdwatching stops en route.
+There are several long drives, but there will be comfort and birdwatching stops en route.
 Many of the smaller country roads have not been well-maintained and as a result are quite bumpy.

 HEALTH: The Centers for Disease Control and Prevention (CDC) recommends that all travelers be up to date on routine vaccinations.
 These include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.

 They further recommend that most travelers have protection against Hepatitis A.

 Please contact your doctor well in advance of your tour’s departure as some medications must be initiated weeks before the period of possible exposure.

 The most current information about travelers’ health recommendations can be found on the CDC’s Travel Health website at http://wwwnc.cdc.gov/travel/destinations/traveler/none/romania .